sepehrabdous/Computer_Networks_Spring21/README.md

 Vagrant is especially useful because of this shared directory structure.
 You don't need to copy files to and from the VM.
 Any file or directory in the `Computer_Networks_Spring21` directory where the `Vagrantfile` is located is automatically shared between your computer and the virtual machine.
 This means you can use your IDE of choice from outside the VM to write your code (but will still have to build and run within the VM).

 The command `logout` will stop the SSH connection at any point.

+### Common Errors

+Here are some fixes to known errors and problems with Vagrant.

+#### Error 1: Aftering powering down Vagrant for the first time, `vagrant up` gets stuck on trying to connect to the machine.

+This repeated attempt to connect may take anywhere from 1 to 10 minutes.
+There are a couple of ways to immeditely rectify this, but the easiet method that always works is to use `vagrant destroy` to tear down the virtual machine.
+Your files will remain on your computer so long as you are saving them to your computer and not exclusively to the vagrant machine.
+Afterwards, provision the machine the same way in step 6, using `vagrant up`.
+Make sure to only use `vagrant suspend` as this seems to keep the machine from stalling on starting it up between sessions.

 ### Extra Note for Windows users